 This activity is one of our favorite technology activities for kids!
 This activity is a technology activity because you learn about the technologies that are used in recycling and in paper making throughout history.

-How to Make Recycled Paper
+How to Make Paper without a Screen

 For this project, you will make your own recycled paper from cardboard egg cartons and kids will learn how recycled paper is made by making it themselves!